 USC Marshall’s Master of Science in Finance gives you the keys to career success.
 Our intensive program offers a comprehensive foundation in finance and the flexibility to pursue your personal goals.

 The program is built on a 36-unit curriculum that combines a broad array of required core and elective courses.
 The MSF curriculum is designed to offer a comprehensive foundation in finance and flexibility to pursue individual interests.
 Core courses in accounting, economics, finance and quantitative analysis are supplemented with courses on the role of finance in corporations, investment analysis and portfolio theory, and forecasting and risk.
 Students can personalize their degrees with elective courses on such topics as real estate, mergers and acquisitions, and hedge funds.
 All courses are taught on the University of Southern California campus by the Marshall School of Business’ award-winning teachers, scholars and practitioners.

-The MS in Finance experience starts in the end of May with a week-long math boot camp and orientation featuring critical team building, alumni networking events, and the summer term, where courses give you a solid grounding in key economics and accounting principles and develop your quantitative abilities.
+The MS in Finance experience starts mid-August with a week-long math boot camp and orientation featuring critical team building, alumni networking events, and the fall term, where courses give you a solid grounding in key economics and accounting principles and develop your quantitative abilities.

 By spring semester, you are ready to learn risk analysis, forecasting and portfolio management and financial valuation.
 Now is the time to start specializing, with electives spanning topics like hedge funds, fixed income securities and real estate finance.

 During the final fall semester, you grow your knowledge of capital markets and delve into issues around corporate financial policy while increasing your electives in a wide range of subjects ranging from mergers and acquisitions to trading and exchanges to venture capital and private equity.